-- i) To refer the matter to an appropriate Committee or Sub-Committee for consideration or reconsideration;

-- ii) To leave out words;

-- iii) To leave out words and add others; or

-- iv) To add words.

-An amendment which forms the negative of the motion will not be allowed.
-Councillors should aim to keep the length of the amendment in line with that of the motion, which shall not exceed 100 words in length.
+- i) To refer the matter to an appropriate Committee or Sub-Committee - for consideration or reconsideration; - ii) To leave out words: - iii) To leave out words and add others; or - iv) To add words. - 18.6.1 An amendment which forms the negative of the motion will not be allowed.
+Councillors should aim to keep the length of the amendment in line with that of the motion, which shall not exceed 100 words in length. - 18.6.2 The Mayor may require the amendment to be written down and handed to the Chief Executive before it is discussed. - 18.6.3 Only one amendment may be moved and discussed at any one time.

-- 18.8 The Mayor may require the amendment to be written down and handed to the Chief Executive before it is discussed. - 18.9 Only one amendment may be moved and discussed at any one time. - No further amendment may be moved until the amendment under discussion has been voted on or withdrawn by the mover and seconder.
-Amendments to motions must be moved at the earliest possible opportunity during the debate. - 18.9.1 If an amendment is not agreed, other amendments to the original motion may be moved. - 18.9.2 If an amendment is carried, the motion as amended takes the place of the original motion.
-This becomes the substantive motion to which any further amendments are moved. - 18.9.3 After an amendment has been carried, the Mayor will read out the amended motion before accepting any further amendments, or if there are none, or if no member indicates they wish to speak, he/she will put it to the vote.
+No further amendment may be moved until the amendment under discussion has been voted on or withdrawn by the mover and seconder.
+Amendments to motions must be moved at the earliest possible opportunity during the debate.

+18.6.4 If an amendment is not agreed, other amendments to the original motion can be moved.

+- 18.6.5 If an amendment is carried, the motion as amended takes the place of the original motion.
+This becomes the substantive motion to which any further amendments are moved. - 18.6.6 After an amendment has been carried, the Mayor will read out the amended motion before accepting any further amendments, or if there are none, or if no member indicates they wish to speak, he/she will put it to the vote.